 In many regions of the world intensive farming has been practiced for centuries.
-Yet the landscape still appears to be beautiful.
-What has been lost?
-How does one evaluate the impact when the baseline lies too far in the past to be recovered?
+Yet the landscape still appears to be sustainable - and beautiful.
+What has been lost that we can’t see?
+How do we evaluate the impact with no baseline?

 -